robot297/JAG_7_2019/grades/Lab 6 Questions.md

 ### Problem 1: ITEC Courses

+ **For all questions: if a specific method or variable name is given, use it.**

  **Part 1:**

  Modify ITECCourse.
 Add a variable to store the room that the ITECCourse meets in.
  Should this variable be public, protected, or private?
- The variable's name should be 'room'
+ The variable's name should be `classroom`.
- Add get and set methods (setRoom and getRoom) for this variable.
+ Add get and set methods (setClassroom and getClassroom) for this variable.

  Add a second ITECCourse constructor so that there are two ways to create ITECCourse objects.
- The second constructor will take 4 arguments: the same 3 as the current constructor, plus a String to specify the room when you create an ITECCourse object.
-The room should be the 4th argument.
+ The second constructor will take 4 arguments: the same 3 as the current constructor, plus a String to specify the classroom when you create an ITECCourse object.
+The classroom should be the 4th argument.

  Test your code by creating a ITECCourse object for this class:
- Name: Info Tech Concepts, code 1100, max students 30, room T3050.
+ Name: Info Tech Concepts, code 1100, max students 30, classroom T3050.
  Enroll Miriam, and Nils, and Oprah.

  **Part 2:**

- Add a method to ITECCourse.java called freeSpace.
+ Add a method to ITECCourse.java called `freeSpace`.
 This method will return the number of free spaces in the class.

  So if the max number of students in a class is 30, and there are 10 students enrolled, this method will return 20.

- Modify writeCourseInfo to print the room and the free space.
+ Modify writeCourseInfo to include the the classroom and the current free space.
- Print the room, if there is one.
-Or print a "no room" message if the ITECCourse does not have a room.
+ If there is no room set, print "no classroom" in the message.

  **Part 3:**